3montyjack/SeniorProject/README.txt

 TODO:
     [] Finish the picture encrypter
+        [X] Read/Write images working
+        [X] GSB is working
+        [] Mass read / writing of images
+        [] Finsih up other algorythims
+    [] Finish TesnorFlow setup
-    [] Finish implementing the files for the tensorflow [] Figure out the structure of the CNN that I will be using [] Further push the algorythim to find hiddedn elements
+        [X] Finish implementing the files for the tensorflow [] Figure out the structure of the CNN that I will be using [] Make a NN that works with GSB
+        [] Make it work on other algorythims

 Week 1:
-    Finished gathering images, and also decided what framework and what kind of neural net I will be using

-Week 2 - 3:
+    Finished gathering images, and also decided what framework and what kind of neural net I will be using Week 2 - 3:
     Worked on getting the image encoding software working, had a lot of trouble with This Week 4: